 Write a number 1 in the circles beside the pictures of things Jacob could have seen in his time.
-Write a number 2 in the circles beside the pictures of things Jacob could not have seen.
+Write a number 2 in the circles beside the pictures of things Jacob would not have seen.

 Originally published by the Worldwide Church of God Produced in cooperation with Imperial Schools Copyright© 1981.
-Reprint by Continuing Church of God • www.ccog.org BIBLE MEMORY Ten Commandments
+Reprint by Continuing Church of God • www.ccog.org